avs-sdk-workshop/avs-sdk-workshop.github.io/_posts/2012-12-17-11-Add-custom-sounds.md

 Then, rebuild the sample app:
 Open a terminal and navigate to /home/pi/avs-sdk/build/SampleApp/ in a terminal and type `make`

 After it successfully rebuilds (you should see SampleApp recompile) then navigate back to the /home/pi/avs-sdk directory and relaunch

 Now, every time the wake word is spoken and Alexa's state changes to "listening" you should hear your custom sound.
-Experiment with different states and sounds!
+Your /home/pi/CustomSounds folder has several different .wav files - experiment with different sounds at various states in the UI manager!

+Your customers will expect their experience to be consistent across many Alexa-enabled devices.
+You can learn best practices for implementing visual and audio cues on your device by visiting our [AVS UX Design overview page](https://developer.amazon.com/docs/alexa-voice-service/ux-design-overview.html).

 ---